wfpan/BiMo/CANs/README.md

 # CANs
-This directory contains the CANs built using different weighting mechanisms---DWM, OWM, and EWM.
+This directory contains the CANs built using different weighting mechanisms, i.e., DWM, OWM, and EWM.

 ## DWM
 This directory contains the CANs built using DWM for assigning strength for different relathionship types.